aevri/barrie-bear/barrie_bear.md

 they found in the bows.
 Having ensured that it was safely anchored, they climbed the short distance to a ridge at the top of the beach and stopped to get their bearings and decide how best to survey the island.
-They did not haVe a lot of time to spare, and Barrie-Bear decided that they would split up, and each go in different directions, and meet again in an hour's time.
+They did not have a lot of time to spare, and Barrie-Bear decided that they would split up, and each go in different directions, and meet again in an hour's time.
 Mr. Weasel would take the western half, Mr. Beaver the eastern and Barrie-Bear would venture north-